discretize/discretize-guides/builds/necromancer/power-reaper/index.md

 **Precasting:**

-1. Precast all staff marks on Skorvald, Arkk and Siax,
+1. Staff marks if possible (check the notes section).
 2. If you have <Skill name="Mistfire Wolf" /> (Deluxe Upgrade) precast it on MAMA, Siax and Ensolyss (then put back <Skill name="Lich Form"/>) since you are too far away from _Mistlock Singularity_ to make use of <Skill name="Lich Form" disableText/> precast.
 3. Precast <Skill name="Rise" /> (Utility) and swap back to <Skill name="You are all Weaklings!" />.
 4. Use <Skill name="Lich Form"/> (Elite) to precast <Skill id="10636"/> (Skill 4),